TimMcCool/scratchattach/README.md

 **Add Cloud requests to your Scratch project:**

-First, download this sprite to your computer: https://scratch3-assets.1tim.repl.co/cloudrequests.sprite3
+Download this project file to your computer: https://scratch3-assets.1tim.repl.co/CloudRequests_Template.sb3

-Then, go to your project, create a cloud variable called `TO_HOST` and import the downloaded sprite
+Then, go to the Scratch website, create a new project and upload the project file from above.

 **How to use:**